 Some modules may be shared by the different pathways, so you will be studying alongside students from other disciplines.
 This will give you the opportunity to share your ideas and increase your knowledge in different areas of study and form academic networks outside your main discipline.

 Upon successful completion of the appropriate pathway, you are guaranteed progression to an extensive range of our undergraduate degree programmes in Arts and Law, Engineering and Physical Sciences, Life and Environmental Sciences, Medical Sciences or Social Sciences.

 Academic and English language progression requirements apply for each programme.For a small number of programmes, you will need to pass an interview, workshop or audition stage, as part of the progression process.
 Please look at the individual pathway pages for more information on progression.

-See the progression tables below for more information about the undergraduate degrees available for a BFA student and the modules to undertake in each pathway:
+See the progression tables below for more information about the undergraduate degrees available for a Foundation student and the modules to undertake in each pathway: